 - Used popularly and to great advantage across specialty crops like fruits, vegetables, and nuts.

 - Diverse usage options across in-furrow, or through foliar applications.

 - Deliverable directly through an irrigation system.

-- Cheaper, safer application directly to seeds and leaves.
+- Cheaper and the safer choice for application directly to seeds and leaves.

-- Usable in smaller amounts, delivering specific, quantifiable nutrition to a plant, which helps the soil and the environment, by limiting the polluting effects of chemical compounds through environmental run off and soil leaching.
+- Usable in smaller amounts for delivering specific, quantifiable nutrition to a plant which helps the soil and the environment by limiting the polluting effects of chemical compounds through environmental run-off and soil leaching.